 Back to top

-- Golf equipment: consists of the bag and golf clubs which must be fully protected.
-The maximum weight of the bag must be 50 pounds (23 kilos) and the sum of its three dimensions (height + length + width) must not exceed 158 centimeters (62 inches).
+- Golf equipment: consists of both the bag and golf clubs, these must be fully protected.
+The maximum permitted weight of the golf bag and contents is 50 lbs.
+(23 kg) and the sum of its three dimensions (height + length + width) must not exceed 230 cm (90 linear inches).

 - Fishing equipment: items considered as normal baggage.